Particular/Workshop/exercises/02-publish-subscribe/instructions.md

 ### Step 8

-When Finance receives the `OrderSubmittedEvent` message it needs to keep track of item prices that belong to the submitted order.
+When Finance receives the `OrderSubmittedEvent` message it records prices for the items that belong to the submitted order.
 And finally initiate the payment process by sending the `InitiatePaymentProcessCommand` message.

 ```c#
 namespace Divergent.Finance.Handlers